tskit-dev/msprime/docs/api.rst

 ++++++++++++++++++++

-Population structure is modelled in ``msprime`` by specifying a fixed number of demes, with the migration rates between those demes defined by a migration matrix.
-Each deme has an ``initial_size`` that defines its absolute diploid size at time zero and a per-generation ``growth_rate`` which specifies the exponential growth rate of the sub-population.
-We must also define the number of genomes to sample from each deme.
+Population structure is modelled in ``msprime`` by specifying a fixed number of subpopulations, with the migration rates between those subpopulations defined by a migration matrix.
+Each subpopulation has an ``initial_size`` that defines its absolute diploid size at time zero and a per-generation ``growth_rate`` which specifies the exponential growth rate of the sub-population.
+We must also define the number of genomes to sample from each subpopulation.
 The number of populations and their initial configuration is defined using the ``population_configurations`` parameter to :func:`.simulate`, which takes a list of :class:`.PopulationConfiguration` instances.
 Population IDs are zero indexed, and correspond to their position in